lines-of-codes/lines-of-codes/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on a lot of stuff, mainly games in Unity
+- 🔭 I’m currently working on a lot of stuff, too much stuff that I can't finish.
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning how to use Qt with Python
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...